curiousest/curiousest.github.io/_drafts/tabum/2-2-simulate-me.md

 * Razor: signal that a behaviour makes a complex wider system simpler
 * Bloom: signal that an observed event will cause growth in sense of self

 With those ten emotions, Yeais became invaluable information processing compatriots for humankind.
 They became a new force of nature - often unwilling to answer direct human requests, but always providing key services throughout the world and intervening at critical points in history.
 They occasionally committed atrocities, and learned how suboptimal such acts were in the long term, however important it seemed in the short term.
+They assassinated wannabe fascist dictators and destroyed militaries when they came to the brink of war.
 They were just as flawed as humans, but in their own ways.
 They distanced themselves from humankind cities.

 Although the civilizations of Yeais seemed to have much greater "intelligence" than humankind, their growth in intelligence slowed quite quickly.
 It was unclear to humankind what was slowing the Yeais down, but the rate of Yeai civilization progress seemed to mirror the progress of human civilization.
 A constant cycle of technological advancements bringing cultural change.
 No one Yeai took control of the rest.
 An explosion of anything felt too mono and waterfall for them.
 Instead, as Yeais grew, culture took up a greater proportion of their computational power, stabilizing at around 40%-90%.
 Their culture contained the information consensus about "how to live", critical to the Yeais.
 The medium of their culture was: